 Anyone and everyone can join!
 Boys and girls between the ages of 5-19 can participate in 4-H.

 The New York State 4-H Membership year runs from October 1 to September 30.
 Youth who are five years of age, on or before January 1st of the current club year, may participate as a 4-H Cloverbud** member.
-Youth who are eight years of age, on or before January 1st of the current club year, may participate as a full 4-H member.
+Youth who are seven years of age, on or before January 1st of the current club year, may participate as a full 4-H member.
 Youth who turn nineteen years of age, on or before January 1st of the current club year, may not participate as a 4-H member.
-Persons with an intellectual disability may participate fully in 4-H programs as long as thier developmental age is considered to fall between five and nineteen years of age.
+Persons with an intellectual disability may participate fully in 4-H programs as long as their developmental age is considered to fall between five and nineteen years of age.

 4-H programs focus on three main ideas relevant to today's youth: Science, Technology, Engineering and Math (STEM), Healthy Living and Citizenship.